chevah/pythia/src/Python-Windows/README.txt

 /c/Windows/WinSxS/Manifests/"$ARCH"_microsoft.vc90.crt_*"$REDISTRIBUTABLE_VERSION"*.manifest

-The manifests in this repository are used to tie the upstream Python binary files to the VC++ 9.0 DLLs we distribute alongside them.
+The manifests in this repository are used to tie the upstream Python binary files to the VC++ 9.0 DLLs distributed alongside them.

 When updating the redistributable version/revision, also update the value of the REDISTRIBUTABLE_VERSION variable in `pythia.conf` accordingly.